linode/docs/docs/tools-reference/tools/split-files-with-split.md

 #### Prefix

-The first argument for `split` is the name of the file, as demonstrated above.
+The first argument to `split` is the name of the file, as demonstrated above.
 An optional second argument allows you to specify the prefix for the output files.
 By default, this value is `x`.

     split moby-dick.txt moby-dick